fanliao/go-promise/README.md

 r, ok := f.Get()
 ```

-WhenAny function will return a future which is success when any future is success
+Creates a future that will complete when any of the supplied tasks have completed.
 ```go
 task1 := func() (r []interface{}) {
 	time.Sleep(100 * time.Millisecond)